mcmuttons/GeoPredictor/README.md

 # GeoPredictor Plugin for Observatory Core
 **Note:** This plugin requires [Observatory Core](https://github.com/Xjph/ObservatoryCore) to work, so if you don't have that, start there! :)

 GeoPredictor aims to make it easier to get an overview over geological signals on landable bodies.

-Going forward, it will also track which are in your codex or not and will aim to predict which kinds of geological signals you might find on a given body.
+Currently, it reports the following:
+- Bodies that have geological signals on them
+- The number of signals
+- What kind of volcanism the body has
+- The body's temperature
+- The specific geology signals found there, once you've comp. scanned them (i.e. flown down to the surface, targeted them with your ship or SRV and scanned)

+The goal is to have the plugin try to predict what kind of specific geology signs you might find on a body, and also tell you whether it will be a new Codex entry or not.

+Howevever, even now, the info it displays is useful for geology hunters, so I hope you enjoy this early version, and then it should only improve from here. :)

 ## Installation
 - Download the newest release from this page.